-- Lectures and site visits by Susannah Fullerton, President of the Jane Austen Society of Australia. - See places where Jane Austen lived and which she put into her novels with the President of the Jane Austen Society of Australia as your guide.
+- Lectures and site visits by Susannah Fullerton, President of the Jane Austen Society of Australia.
+Susannah will be assisted by Amanda Jones. - See places where Jane Austen lived and which she put into her novels with the President of the Jane Austen Society of Australia as your guide.
 2025 marks the 250th anniversary of Jane Austen's birth!
-Special exhibitions and events will be added as 2025 approaches. - Take the scenic drive through the glorious Wye Valley to Tintern Abbey, listening to Wordsworth's great poem as you travel. - Walk and drive through the lovely Lake District which inspired so many famous poets and writers. - Enjoy a theatrical performance at one of the theatres in Shakespeare's Stratford-upon-Avon. - Play a game of Poohsticks in the Hundred Acre Wood, where Christopher Robin and his friends invented the game. - Visit Bateman's, Kipling's glorious Sussex home. - Explore historic English cities such as Canterbury, Winchester, Bath and York. - Walk the Brontës' moors and visit their home. - Dine in literary restaurants.
+Visit special exhibitions celebrating the anniversary in Winchester, Jane Austen's House and Chawton House. - Take the scenic drive through the glorious Wye Valley to Tintern Abbey, listening to Wordsworth's great poem as you travel. - Walk and drive through the lovely Lake District which inspired so many famous poets and writers. - Enjoy a theatrical performance of Measure For Measure by Shakespeare at the Royal Shakespeare Theatre in Stratford-upon-Avon. - Play a game of Poohsticks in the Hundred Acre Wood, where Christopher Robin and his friends invented the game. - Visit Bateman's, Kipling's glorious Sussex home. - Explore historic English cities such as Canterbury, Winchester, Bath and York. - Walk the Brontës' moors and visit their home. - Dine in literary restaurants.